 We have to delve deeper into our fear and what it is trying to tell us.
-I work with people to explore what can happen when we come out from the other side of it.
-It’s a big part of my coaching practice.
+I worked with people to explore what can happen when we come out from the other side of it.
+For years I helped people to shift the patterns and inner dialogue of self-doubt, not feeling good enough and help them work through fear.
+Sometimes I would coach creative types, such as actors, writers, artists.
+They need to work past these things to step into the public stage of life.
+It can be scary to be seen.
+To shine bright.

 I once bombed a public performance event and received some unkind criticism from the teacher and a couple of my peers.
 It fed into my “not good enough” shadow.
 That sort of experience sticks with us and can make it harder to repeat the action in the future.
 But that is life and we can’t let it make us a victim.
 We will come up against moments that you can either let define you or turn it around and grow from it.

 Because I was afraid of joining this voice acting class, I had to do it.
 What kind of life coach would I be if I told you to work through fear but didn’t do it myself?